basecore/hideme-vpn-manager/README.md

 ```

 **3. First Run:**
 If you don't have the `hide.me` CLI installed yet, the GUI will prompt you and handle the entire installation process in the background.
-Simply follow the on-screen instructions!

 ---